 Fear of complications, and potentially worsening vision aside, I had bigger questions about what successful eye surgery would mean for my sense of self and identity.

-I have lived a wonderful life as a woman who is legally blind, albeit a label that I have struggled to accept and share because of the stigma associated with it.
+I have lived a wonderful life as a woman who is visually impaired, albeit a label that I have struggled to accept and share because of the stigma associated with it.
 Not to be cliché, but I do feel blessed.
 The challenges I have faced set me on a path early in life to learn resilience, empathy and purpose.

-Until that time I did not have the language or tools to recognize that much of my anger and frustration stems from living within a society that draws distinctions between bodies and further marginalizes and pities those who identify or are labeled as disabled rather than examining how our collective attitudes, assumptions and the structure of our everyday environments pose challenges to participation and inclusion for many people.
+Until that time I did not have the language or tools to recognize that much of my anger and frustration stems from living within a society that draws distinctions between bodies.
+This further marginalizes and/or pities those who identify or are labeled as disabled rather than examining how our collective attitudes, assumptions and the structure of our everyday environments pose challenges to participation and inclusion for many people.